zasuh/Sassy/readme.md

 - *Running SASS*: `$ sass sass/application.scss css/application.css`
 - *Watching in SASS*: `$ sass --watch source.scss:output.css`
 - *Compile `source.css` to `output.css`*: `$ sass --update source.scss:output.css`

+### January 1st 2018 ###
+- Same as HTML nesting, we can nest in SASS.
+- Use SASS to orginize and to get rid of repetition.
+- As a general recommendation it is good to not go more than 3 layers deep.
+- Sass allows us to reference the *current parent selector(s)* via the *ampersand* (&) character.